google-deepmind/mujoco/doc/XMLreference.rst

 :at:`file`: :at-val:`string, required`
    The file from which the sub-model will be loaded.
 Note that the sub-model must be a valid MJCF model.

+.. _asset-model-content_type:

+:at:`content_type` :at-val:`string, optional`
+   The file type to be loaded into a model.
+Currently only text/xml is supported.

 .. _body: